bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 ..
 [4] Might be obvious but let's state it explicitly: *distribution* refers to the cumulative distribution function (CDF), and *density* refers to the probability density function (PDF).

 ..
 [5] In fact, most of the time :math:`\mathfrak{F}` will not contain :math:`F` since as we mentioned above, the "true" distribution is probably much more complex than any model we could come up with.

+..
+[6] This categorization is given in *All of Statistics*, Section 6.3: Fundemental Concepts in Inference.
+I've found it quite a good way to think about statistics from a high level.